 - Following their final defeat at the Battle of Mons Lactarius in 553, the Ostrogoths went back north and (re)settled in South Austria.

 - Justinian’s troops recovered a small strip of land along the Mediterranean coast which formed a barrier between the Visigoths and Rome.

 It is remarkable that Justinian attacked the Christian nations in the west, but was willing to negotiate a truce with the pagan nations to his east.
-In later years, these pagan nations later became Muslim countries and conquered most of the previous territory of the Eastern Empire.
+As it turned out, in later years, these pagan nations later became Muslim countries and conquered most of the previous territory of the Eastern Empire.

 Justinian’s wars conquered the Italian peninsula and delivered the church in Rome from Arian domination.
-This commenced about two centuries which is known today as the Byzantine Papacy because the Byzantine monarch claimed for himself the right to approve the appointment of the bishop of Rome.
+This commenced the period of about two centuries which is known today as the Byzantine Papacy because the Byzantine monarch claimed for himself the right to approve the appointment of the bishop of Rome.

 On the one hand, the Roman Church was now once again subject to the authority of the Roman (Byzantine) Emperor.
-On the other hand, the Nicene Church, with the protection and status it received from the Byzantine Empire, the Byzantine Papcy became a powerful social and political institution in Europe.
+On the other hand, the Nicene Church (the Byzantine Papacy), with the protection and status it received from the Byzantine Empire, became a powerful social and political institution in Europe.

 This relationship also allowed the Byzantine Empire, through the Byzantine Papacy, a certain level of control over the Germanic nations in the West.
 To some extent, the Roman Empire was reunited.